Returning Student | Move In & Move Out

 Washington, DC 20057

 To appeal a lost key charge, you will need to produce the receipt you received when you returned your key.
-The last day to appeal this charge is July 19, 2019.
-Send appeals to email@example.com with your name, Spring 2020 room assignment, GOCard number, and a copy of your key receipt.
+The last day to appeal this charge is July 1.
+Send appeals email@example.com with your name, room assignment, GOCard number, and a copy of your key receipt.

 A member of the Residential Living team will perform a final inspection of your space after all residents have left.